kindmetrics/website/data_policy.md

 ## Data we collect
 Even if we try to collect as little as possible we have to collect some to give you guys a good service.
 I split it up in 2 different chapters to make it extra clear.

+### Personal information
+We gather only this information about you as a user of Kindmetrics:

+* Name
+* email (sent through Mailjet)
+* payment information (Stripe)
+* password

+### Usage data
+We don't save your information like ip-addresses and unique device identifiers.
+We save this without any personal information, in an [one-hashed way](#web-analytics-and-gdpr-ccpa-and-other-privacy-regulations).

+### Location Data
+We do not use and store information about your location except for country of origin (we do not track IP address or anything more granular than country.

 ### Log data
 We don't log any personal data at all in our own logs.
 The logs only look like this: